 - art projects

-The kit can be used multiple ways: in a preschool or child care environment, including parents or just a child event, at home with family, friends, or neighbors.
+The kit can be used in multiple ways: in a preschool or child care environment, including parents or just a child event, at home with family, friends, or neighbors.
 All activities can be done without making it into a party as well.

 Experience Curriculum has inspired me and dramatically improved my program this year.
 In October, a Pumpkin Patch party celebration kit is offered with the subscription.
 We always have a child Halloween party but I liked this idea that was really family-centered.

 Since I just hosted a preschool open house in September, I wanted this party to be more casual.
 It’s not easy to accommodate everyone in my home at once and I know parents can’t always make a certain date I choose.
-I decided to invite parents to come at their normal pick-up times and stay for a while to participate in the special Pumpkin Patch activities with their children.
+I invited parents to come at their normal pick-up times and stay for a while to participate in the special Pumpkin Patch activities with their children.
 I chose two dates in the same week for parents to come.
 Aren’t the invitations adorable?

 I added this information to the back: